This text is translated into Russian by google automatic human level neural machine.

 However, in attempts to resume cooperation with North Korea, President Moon will face three problems.
 First, the decisions of the UN Security Council taken in the last few years explicitly prohibit or hamper many of the forms of economic activity that in the past formed the basis of the policy of solar heat.

-Secondly, South Korean voters, although in general they would like to improve relations with the DPRK, are not at all willing to pay for this improvement.
-The idea of subsidies to Pyongyang causes a South Korean taxpayer a pronounced negative reaction.
-And without subsidies, the so-called cooperation with North Korea is impossible in principle.
+Secondly, South Korean voters, although they would generally like to improve relations with the DPRK, are not at all ready to pay for this improvement.
+The idea of subsidies to Pyongyang causes a pronounced negative reaction from the South Korean taxpayer.
+And without subsidies, so-called cooperation with North Korea is impossible in principle.

-Thirdly, such a policy runs counter to the new Washington line and, most likely, pours more oil into the fire of the American-South Korean contradictions.
+Thirdly, such a policy runs counter to Washington's new line and is likely to add even more fuel to the fire of the US-South Korean conflict.

-Finally, in the near future one can expect serious controversy surrounding plans to deploy in South Korea the US missile defense system THAAD.
-The effectiveness of this system is somewhat doubtful, but the South Korean public generally supports its deployment, believing that the dubious defense against North Korean missiles is still better than the total absence of any kind of protection.
-However, the decision to deploy the missiles caused the most negative reaction of China, which was not pleased with the appearance of the US missile defense system at its borders and imposed very painful economic sanctions against South Korea.
+Finally, in the near future, serious controversy can be expected over plans to deploy the American THAAD missile defense system in South Korea.
+The effectiveness of this system is somewhat dubious, but its deployment is generally supported by the South Korean public, believing that dubious protection against North Korean missiles is still better than no protection at all.
+However, the decision to deploy missiles provoked the most negative reaction from China, which is not happy with the appearance of an American missile defense system near its borders and imposed very painful economic sanctions against South Korea.

 During the campaign, Mun Zhe Ying avoided speaking out on the topic THAAD.
 This caution was understandable: on the one hand, a significant part of his party's activists and the nucleus of his voters treated the idea of deploying an American missile defense negatively, and on the other, the majority of the South Korean public had the opposite opinion on this issue.

-Most likely, the Moon administration would eventually reconcile with the deployment of THAAD, but President Trump personally intervened in the game.
-He suddenly declared that South Korea must pay a billion dollars to deploy a system that protects her first.
-As it quickly turned out, the requirement of material compensation directly violates the existing US-Korean agreements and was not agreed with either the State Department or the Pentagon.
-However, this statement itself seems to have shifted the balance of power in favor of the opponents of THAAD, and Moon, as president, expressed his intention to return to this issue.
+Most likely, the Moon administration would eventually come to terms with the deployment of THAAD, but President Trump personally intervened in the game.
+He suddenly announced that South Korea must pay a billion dollars to host a system that primarily protects it.
+As it quickly became clear, the demand for material compensation directly violates the existing US-Korean agreements and was not agreed with either the State Department or the Pentagon.
+However, this very statement seems to have shifted the balance of power in favor of the opponents of THAAD, and Moon, already as president, expressed his intention to return to this issue.

-Thus, one can be sure that the relations between Washington and Seoul under Moon Zhe In will be more complicated than ever in the last 70 years, while relations between the North and the South, on the contrary, will improve (how much is another question).
-In any case, we seem to be waiting for very interesting times: in the situation around the Korean peninsula, there are more and more new factors, it is becoming less predictable.
+Thus, one can be sure that relations between Washington and Seoul under Moon Jae-in will be more difficult than at any time in the last 70 years, but relations between the North and the South, on the contrary, will improve (how much is another question).
+In any case, it seems that very interesting times await us: in the situation around the Korean Peninsula, more and more new factors appear, it is becoming less and less predictable.